cdunham1989/remember_me/README.md

 As a user
 So I can share my memories
 I would like to be able to share my memories to social media

+As a user
+So I can see what other users think of my memories
+I would like other users to be able to comment on my memories
 ```

 ## Tech Stack